 You must be able to mix resin and know it will cure hard, clear and unsticky — every time.
 For this step, we’re simply going to focus on the resin.

 ✅ Start with an epoxy resin.

 Why?
 Epoxies are the easiest to work with.
-I’ve tried them all with my sixteen years as a resin artist.
+I’ve tried them all with my seventeen years as a resin artist.
 You can trust me on this.
 They are the most forgiving of mistakes, and the pot time is long enough to use it before it starts to gel.

 ✅ Get the right resin tools and supplies.